AdobeDocs/analytics.en/help/implement/js-implementation/data-collection/opt-out-link.md

 ---
 description: Specify an opt-out link, and customize the branding for the link.
-Visitors to your web site may choose not to have their activity tracked in Adobe’s analytics products by visiting the opt-out page for your data collection domain.
+Visitors to your web site may choose not to have their activity tracked in Adobe's analytics products by visiting the opt-out page for your data collection domain.
 keywords: Analytics Implementation
 seo-description: Specify an opt-out link, and customize the branding for the link.
-Visitors to your web site may choose not to have their activity tracked in Adobe’s analytics products by visiting the opt-out page for your data collection domain.
+Visitors to your web site may choose not to have their activity tracked in Adobe's analytics products by visiting the opt-out page for your data collection domain.
 seo-title: Add an opt-out link
 solution: Analytics
 subtopic: Troubleshooting